 Dario Zoureff was born in Hungary.
 He emigrated to Australia in 1939.

 Zoureff took a holistic approach when fitting out clients’ homes in the 50’s to 70’s, many of his clients themselves were Jewish immigrants.
-His custom built designs make his work highly desirable among aficionados of vintage furniture from the mid-century or the post war era.
+His custom built designs make his work highly desirable among aficionado of vintage furniture from the mid-century or the post war era.

 Many clients who commissioned pieces by Zoureff sold their furniture when they sold their homes as majority of these cabinets and screens were in-built structures they were adapted to become free standing furniture.
 This uniqueness is perhaps the reason his work is among the most celebrated works of vintage furniture designs of a Melbourne based creator.